AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/capture-impression-click-events.md

 ## Offer Interaction

 An interaction is recorded when a user clicks a call-to-action (CTA) inside the rendered offer.
-This is tracked using the decisioning.propositionInteract event type.
+The event is tracked using the decisioning.propositionInteract event type.

 ```javascript
 alloy("sendEvent", {